aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/resource-management/resource-cost/_index.md

 Project prj = new Project(dataDir + "ResourceCosts.mpp");
 ```

-Create a new `Project` object by loading the MS Project file using its path.
+The `Project` constructor reads the .mpp file and builds an in‑memory representation that you can query.

 ## Step 3: Iterate Through Resources